piougy/CzechIdMng/Realization/frontend/czechidm-core/src/components/advanced/EntitySelectBox/README.md

 # EntitySelectBox component

-Component for search and select item any entity type.
+Component for search (autocomplete) and select item any entity type.
 Extended from AbstractFormComponent.
 Component supported single select and multi select mode.
 Inner component is descibe by component-descriptor.js (see component with type 'entity-select-box')